saltict/availproject.github.io/docs/api/validiums.md

                     }
                 }
             }
-            // checks if the calculated root matches the expected root
+        // checks if the calculated root matches the expected root isMember := eq(leaf, rootHash)
-            // then, check if index was zeroed while calculating proof, else an invalid index was provided isMember := and(eq(leaf, rootHash), iszero(index))
         }
     }
 }